Gabee01/ExChange/README.md

 Now you can visit [`localhost:4000/api/convert/100/USD/EUR`](http://localhost:4000/api/convert/100/USD/EUR) from your browser to convert 100 USD to EUR.

+Limitations:
+- [Here](https://www.exchangerate-api.com/docs/supported-currencies) is a list of supported currency codes
-Limitations: The API does **not** support negative values on the url.
+- The API does **not** support negative values on the url.